Calculating The Correct Water Supply Line Size For Your Home Has 3 Major Factors

 3. Change in water pressure or volume when a lawn sprinkler system kicks on.

 Water pressure and volume issues and solutions can be complicated.
 Frequently they do not involve the water supply line size, but other issues are the cause.
 It is always best to trust a Licensed Master Plumber to investigate and resolve plumbing issues like these.
-Only a skilled and licensed plumber will have the knowledge and expertise to provide a correct and cost effective solution.
+Only a skilled and licensed plumber will have the knowledge and expertise to provide a correct and cost-effective solution.

 Master Plumber Paul R. Balkan explains sizing water supply lines